shivashant25/Power-platform-Copilot/Instructions/Labs/Getting-Started-01.md

 # Getting Started with Your Power-Platform Copilot Workshop

 Welcome to your Power-Platform Copilot workshop!
-We've prepared a seamless environment for you to explore and learn about designing, implementing, managing, and maintaining Copilot for Sales in Outlook and Teams.
+We've prepared a seamless environment for you to explore and learn about designing, implementing, managing, and maintaining Copilot through PowerApps , Power Automate.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment